LuciusofLegend/QuotaOverhaul/README.md

 # QuotaOverhaul

 The goal of Quota Overhaul is to make the quota system as fun, rewarding, and configurable as possible.
-I've taken inspiration from several existing mods, added some stuff of my own, with some community input sprinkled on top.
+I've taken inspiration from several existing mods, added some stuff of my own, and I'm always taking input from the community.

 **THIS PROJECT IS IN ALPHA**
 QuotaOverhaul is not in a finished state, and there are currently several bugs that need fixing.
 If you encounter a bug, check the github issues to see if it has been reported.
 If not, please create an issue to let me know.